Penn Program for Public Service Summer Internship

 Conducting individual and group research centered on pressing problems affecting Penn and the West Philadelphia community

-Working 20 hours a week as an intern in a summer institute at a local school or a community of faith in West Philadelphia
+Working 30+ hours a week as an intern in a summer institute at a local school in West Philadelphia

 The Public Service Internship program is a key component of the University of Pennsylvania's ongoing efforts to develop ABCS courses and programs that involve undergraduates, faculty, and community members in partnerships to advance learning and improve West Philadelphia.
 Students participating in the Public Service Internship have played leading roles in creating a variety of the programs and projects that currently involve Penn students, faculty, and staff with West Philadelphia schools, hospitals, and other community organizations.

 The Penn Program for Public Service Internship is considered equivalent to a full-time job and students will not be permitted to take additional classes or work outside of the internship.
 Interns will receive:

 Click here to read an article by a PPPS alumna about her internship experience!

 2. Submit the following as PDFs via https://www.sas.upenn.edu/ppps/uploadresume.html

 2-3 page double spaced statement considering the following: